odoochain/odoochain-docker/README.md

 This Docker is inspired from the ones from [Odoo](https://github.com/odoo/docker), [Tecnativa](https://github.com/Tecnativa/doodba) and [Elico Corporation](https://github.com/Elico-Corp/odoo-docker).

-It creates a functional Odoo Docker of limited size (< 400 MB), including Odoo 10.0 or 12.0 or 14.0 from [OCA/OCB](https://github.com/oca/ocb), and also a few addons from [OCA](https://github.com/oca).
+It creates a functional Odoo Docker of limited size (< 400 MB), including Odoo 10.0 or 12.0 or 14.0 or 16.0 from [OCA/OCB](https://github.com/oca/ocb), and also a few addons from [OCA](https://github.com/oca).

 In order to reduce as much as possible the size of the Docker, only French translations are kept and .git directories are removed.
 For people needing other languages than English or French, a 12.0_ml image is also provided.
 Also, some extra modules may need python 3.6 for Odoo v12 (python 3.5 by default on 12.0 image), therefore a specific 12.0_py3.6 has been created.

 The following OCA addons are included by default in this image (in v14.0):
+Note: since Odoo v16.0 is not yet operational, no OCA modules exist for that version
 ```yaml
   - repo: account-financial-reporting
     modules: